 Fangs, a thirst for blood, and the notion that they could be standing right outside our door waiting to be let in: vampires have been around for centuries and will definitely continue to play an important role within both the horror genre and in pop culture as a whole.
-Whether it’s a series of popular teen culture movies, your six year old’s favorite cartoon, or another page-turning novel, vampires are here to stay.
+Whether it’s a series of popular teen culture movies, your six-year old’s favourite cartoon, or another page-turning novel, vampires are here to stay.

 Where else to start on vampires other than the perennial legend of Dracula?
 Count Dracula of Transylvania is the main character of Bram Stoker’s classic novel of the same name.
 He possesses shapeshifting powers, can turn anyone into a vampire by biting them and drinking their blood, and control the undead.
 Although he himself is fictional, his namesake, who was just as bloodthirsty and terrifying, was not.
 His name was Vlad Tepes, or Vlad the Impaler, and he was the ruler of Wallachia, Romania in the 15th century.

 Vlad the Impaler had a tumultuous childhood, having been a prisoner of war during battles with the Ottomans as a teenager, and he did not take lightly to being held captive.
 He was cruel and uncompromising, according to historical texts.
 And, as his nickname reveals, his chosen method of execution was impalement, which served the purpose of not only killing his enemies but scaring others away.
 Historians describe it as ‘psychological warfare’, stating that he did what he had to do to fight a much larger and more powerful army.

 So what does Vladimir the Impaler have to do with Dracula?
 Many historians trace Bram Stoker’s novel to Vlad the Impaler and suggest that Vlad himself enjoyed drinking the blood of his fallen enemies.
 More specifically, he would dine among the lifeless bodies of his adversaries as he dipped his bread in their blood.